In this home-inquiry lab you will explore the growth of

 recording the variations you will make to the recipe.
 There

-are at least four useful ways to vary the recipe to isolate
+are three useful ways to vary the recipe to isolate

 the purpose of each ingredient by leaving out one or more